Open-Pectus/Open-Pectus/docs/index.rst

 End User
 ^^^^^^^^
-The (end) user is someone who executes processes on the Unit Operation.
+The end user is someone who executes processes on the Unit Operation.
 The user accesses Open Pectus through a web browser such as Microsoft Edge.

 Web Frontend
 ^^^^^^^^^^^^
 The web interface gives an overview of all of the available engines and their status.
 The user can enter into a specific engine, running or not, create and edit methods, issue machine instructions directly, start and stop execution of a method etc. A live plot shows data from the current method execution in context and a panel of tags shows current process values.

-The end user may be identified through a SSO such as Azure so that user preferences wrt. plot setup and tag panels can be retained.
+The end user may be identified through a SSO such as Azure so that user preferences regarding for instance plot setup and tag panels can be retained.

 Data is transferred between the Web Frontend and the sever through a WebSockets API.